Alois Estermann

-Early life
+Early life and career

 Estermann was born in Gunzwil, in the Canton of Lucerne.
 He grew up as a member of a farming family living near Beromünster.
 In 1975 he graduated with a degree in commerce from a business school in Lucerne.

-Career

 From 1975 through 1976, Estermann attended the officer training school for the Swiss Army at Thun.
 He subsequently reached the rank of lieutenant as a Swiss reserve officer.
 In 1977 Estermann served briefly in the Pontifical Swiss Guard at the Vatican.
 He then lived in Argentina for two years.

-In July 1980 he rejoined the Swiss Guard as an officer, thereafter receiving promotions to Major (1983) and then to Lieutenant Colonel (1987).
-In 1988 he was appointed Commander of the Swiss Guard.
+In 1980 he rejoined the Swiss Guard as an officer, thereafter receiving promotions to major (1983) and then to lieutenant colonel (1987).

-Death

-According to official Vatican statements, Estermann and his Venezuelan wife, Gladys Meza Romero, were killed on 4 May 1998 by a young Swiss Guard Vice Corporal Cédric Tornay, who then committed suicide.
-Estermann, formerly Acting Commander of the Swiss Guard, had been confirmed in his position the same day.
-Tornay had earlier been reprimanded for breaches of discipline and had been passed over for a medal routinely awarded to Guards after three years of service.
-A note written by Tornay shortly before the murder indicates that he regarded Estermann as a harsh martinet with a personal bias against the Vice Corporal.

-Pope John Paul II personally celebrated Estermann's Funeral Mass in the church of Saints Martin and Sebastian.

-Conspiracy theories

-The high-profile homicide gave rise to various speculative theories over the following years.